the-teachingRSE-project/competencies/competencies.md

 Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.

-### Using domain repositories/directories (DOMREP)
+### Using domain repositories/registries/directories (DOMREP)

 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
-The RSE needs to be aware of any domain specific software repositories, data sets and catalogues.
+The RSE needs to be aware of any domain specific software repositories, data sets and catalogues (aka as registries or directories).
 The RSE also needs to be aware of how their software can interact with the existing domain-specific data repositories.
+While software repositories (see SWREPOS in the previous section) are commonly used to actually host the software and follow its development, domain-based repositories/registries/directories provide a quick description of the software together with some links to other research outcomes.
+Such descriptions and links can be represented with metadata (improving FAIRness of the software) and be exposed to the broad public, making it easier for others (people and machines) to find, for instance, software used of a partiucular task, taking a specific dataset as imput, dealing with a certain type of data.
+In addition to software repositores and domain-based repositories, archives are also used in research for (software) long-term preservation.

 ## Communication skills